StevenTammen/StevenTammen.github.io/pages/priorities.md

 Your ability to succeed at literally everything you do is a function of your discipline and thought.
 People who are better at thinking and have more discipline get more things done, better, in less time.
 It ought to go without saying, then, that these two are incredibly important to actively cultivate and exercise.

-#### 3. Stable and well-maintained interpersonal relationships
+#### 3. Stable and strong interpersonal relationships

 These relationships would include family, friends, and significant others.
 Research has shown that people that have support networks handle stress and adversity much better.
 They also tend to be happier and live longer.

 While most people don't look at relationships quite the same way as objects or processes, relationships can be studied and improved over time as well.
 For example, communication and trust, the foundations of any relationship, can be improved through conscious effort and work.
 (Though it generally requires this from both parties).
-Well-maintained relationships will always last longer and be closer than other relationships, increasing the benefits that relationships provide in the first place.
+Relationships of this variety -- those that have been strengthened over time and invested in -- will always last longer and be closer than other relationships, increasing the benefits that relationships provide in the first place.

 #### 4. An implemented and disciplined routine of intellectual expansion through reading